Returning Undergraduate Students

 Living Learning Program Returners:

-Each fall, our Living Learning Programs invite students to apply to return to campus housing as a member of an LLP.
-Prior membership in an LLP is not required to be eligible, and we encourage students to strongly consider this option if they wish to return to campus housing.
+Our Living Learning Programs invite students to apply to return to campus housing as a member of an LLP.
+Each LLP has certain admission requirements, but all students are welcome to apply.
 For more information about the LLP Returner process, please visit Living Learning Programs.
+LLP applications for the 2024-2025 academic year close on November 20, 2023.

 Housing Application Process:

-Students are strongly encouraged to read the myths listed below as well as the complete 2023-2024 HAP Student Guide before entering the process.
+Students are strongly encouraged to read the myths and HAP Student Guide before entering the process.
 The Housing Application Process is for the regular academic year only.

 Reality